When Comic Books Addressed Social Commentary: The Classic and Controversial Drug Storylines of Yesteryear

-Told in the first person, the story shows the fast descent of Eddie after he tries drugs for the first time at the bequest of the neighborhood pusher.
-The narrative may be a little straight forward, but the art really makes this story work.
-Artist Joe Orlando amazingly captures the squalor Eddie lives in, a squalor the is a bleak contrast to the upbeat suburban life he once lived, a life also expertly presented by Orlando.
+Told in the first-person, the story shows the fast descent of Eddie after he tries drugs for the first time at the bequest of the neighborhood pusher.
+The narrative may be a little straight forward, but the art makes this story work.
+Artist Joe Orlando amazingly captures the squalor Eddie lives in, squalor representing the bleak contrast to the upbeat suburban life he once lived, an experience also expertly presented by Orlando.

-When Stan Lee chose to take The Amazing Spider-man in a new direction of social commentary with the now classic drug issues, he did so through bypassing the Comics Code by depicting Harry Osborne's decent in addiction.
-The narrative of the drug story line spanned from #96 to #98 during the year 1971.
+When Stan Lee chose to take The Amazing Spider-Man in a new direction of social commentary with the now-classic drug issues, he did so through bypassing the Comics Code by depicting Harry Osborn's decent in addiction.
+The narrative of the drug storyline spanned from #96 to #98 during the year 1971.

-As all are aware thanks to the popularity of the movies, Harry Osborne is the son of Norman Osborne, the Green Goblin.
+As all are aware, thanks to the popularity of the movies, Harry Osborn is the son of Norman Osborn, the Green Goblin.
 The drug addiction storyline shows the continued maturity of the title that established itself as something very unique and different in the very the first issue.
 Sadly, shortly after the publication of these very groundbreaking issues, other than the death of the Goblin and Gwen Stacy, the title would slip into well over a decade of mostly standard writing.

-One tremendous benefit to the three part story arc is it never preached to the audience, although the stories certainly sought to get a message across.
-The message was delivered, but never at the expense of telling a good Spider-man tale.
+One tremendous benefit to the three-part story arc is it never preached to the audience, although the stories indeed sought to get a message across.
+The message was delivered, but never at the expense of telling an excellent Spider-Man tale.

-It would be another decade before Marvel would once again take on the subject of drug use in a controversial story arc.
+It would be another decade before Marvel would again take on drug use in a controversial story arc.

 Daredevil and The Punisher Fight the Same Foe

 The Daredevil story arc (Daredevil issues #182 - #184) featuring the horrors of PCP may very well have been the most shocking of all the comics to deal with drugs at the time.
-While the violence level in comics would be increased tenfold over the next several years, very few books delivered the dark, malevolent menace found in this three part arc.
-In other works, drugs were the evils of a subculture that crept into a civilized society.
-In Frank Miller's vision, society has already collapsed and what now exists is little more than squalid decay.
+While the violence level in comics would be increased tenfold over the next several years, very few books delivered the dark, malevolent menace found in this three-part arc.
+In other words, drugs were the evils of a subculture that crept into a civilized society.
+In Frank Miller's vision, society has already collapsed, and what now exists is little more than squalid decay.
 Drugs simply are a common part of the landscape.
-Daredevil, while just as disgusted with the presence of serious drugs as the other heroes in the Marvel and D.C.
+Daredevil, while just as disgusted with the presence of severe drugs as the other heroes in the Marvel and D.C.
 Universes, seemingly accepts their presence as inevitable.

-What complicates matters more is the presence of The Punisher, who feels the same way as Daredevil but he has been absorbed by the collapse of the civil society and wishes to execute and eradicate away the pestilence afflicting society.
-The Punisher's journey is a long, arduous and fruitless one doomed to fail.
-Eliminating those who poison society can, seemingly, force the creation of order since the evil elements are being eliminated and those who remain may be too fearful to act.
+What complicates matters more is the presence of The Punisher, who feels the same way as Daredevil.
+However, he has been absorbed by the collapse of the civil society and wishes to execute and eradicate away the pestilence afflicting society.
+The Punisher's journey is a long, arduous, and fruitless one doomed to fail.
+Eliminating those who poison society can, seemingly, force the creation of order since the evil elements are being eliminated, and those who remain may be too fearful of acting.

-The fool's journey of The Punisher is he cannot possible have a large enough effect to achieve these results and his acts do nothing to address the root cause of the afflictions creating the drug scourge.
-The irony here is the chaos The Punisher brings to the scene only further contributes the to chaos, misery, and dystopia.
-PCP may very well have been the perfect drug to focus on in this story arc considering the surrealistic nightmare New York City is presented as in both the narrative dialogue and the brutal, gritty artwork.
+The fool's journey of The Punisher is he cannot possibly have a large enough effect to achieve these results, and his acts do nothing to address the root cause of the afflictions creating the drug scourge.
+The irony here is the chaos The Punisher brings to the scene only further contributes to turmoil, misery, and dystopia.
+PCP may very well have been the perfect drug to focus on in this story arc, considering the surrealistic nightmare New York City is presented as in both the narrative dialogue and the brutal, gritty artwork.

 The Hard Traveling Heroes Tackle Heroin Addiction

 Denny O'Neil and Neil Adams saw potential in two very flagging D.C.
 Comics superheroes, Green Arrow and Green Lantern.
-Their respective books were not selling.
-Green Arrow was very much (at the time) a Batman knockoff and an argument can be made that Green Lantern, originally influenced by the pulp work of E. E. "Doc" Smith had become little more than a Superman carbon copy.
+Their individual books were not selling.
+Green Arrow was very much (at the time) a Batman knockoff, and an argument can be made that Green Lantern, initially influenced by the pulp work of E. E. "Doc" Smith had become little more than a Superman carbon copy.
 O'Neil and Adams took a chance on two comic books that had become little more than "fish wrap" and combined them into one book.
-Since there was nowhere to go but up, a bold new direction was taken with Green Lantern/Green Arrow, the Hard Traveling Heroes.
+A bold new direction was taken with Green Lantern/Green Arrow, the Hard Traveling Heroes, since there was nowhere to go but up.

 The liberal Green Arrow and the conservative Green Lantern would travel down the roads of America to learn about its people and its changing culture first hand.
 The two would not battle super villains as much as they would experience cultural upheaval up close and personal.

-As O'Neil would put it, the end results was more fish were wrapped no one bought the books and cancellation was unavoidable.
-In time, a greater appreciation for the ground breaking work on the series was achieved.
+As O'Neil would put it, the end result was more fish were wrapped.
+No one bought the books, and cancellation was unavoidable.
+In time, a greater appreciation for the groundbreaking work on the series was achieved.

 The legacy of the work is found somewhere in between preachy and influential.
-It could even be said that Green Lantern/Green Arrow comics were not much different than records released by The Velvet Underground.
-The band probably only sold 10,000 albums and everyone who bough them became rock stars.
+It could be said that Green Lantern/Green Arrow comics were not much different from records released by The Velvet Underground.
+The band probably only sold 10,000 albums, and everyone who bought them became rock stars.

-Of all the issues published under the Green Lantern/Green Arrow line, the drug issues are the ones that are most memorable and more famous.
+Of all the issues published under the Green Lantern/Green Arrow line, the drug issues are the most memorable and more famous.

 Green Arrow, again, was a Batman knockoff early in his publishing career.
 Like Batman, Green Arrow had his Robin, a sidekick called Speedy.
-To Green Arrow's greatest shock, Speedy falls victim to the hold of heroin addiction.
-The legendary cover of Green Lantern/Green Arrow #85 was surely shocking for its time.
-Just try to imagine seeing that issue stare at you from a drug store shelf circa the fall of 1971.
+To Green Arrow's great shock, Speedy falls victim to the hold of heroin addiction.
+The legendary cover of Green Lantern/Green Arrow #85 was shocking for its time.
+Imagine seeing that issue stare at you from a drug store shelf circa the fall of 1971.

-The two two part story arc appearing in issues #85 and #86 titled ''Snowbirds Don't Fly'' and “They Say It’ll Kill Me…But They Won’t Say When!” gain much infamy for the latter issue's cover.
-Within its pages is a very poignant message given by a young man who says how can people believe what authority figures say about drugs when the same authority figures imposed Jim Crowe laws?
+The two two-part story arc appearing in issues #85 and #86 titled "Snowbirds Don't Fly" and "They Say It'll Kill Me…But They Won't Say When!" gain much infamy for the latter issue's cover.
+Within its pages is a very poignant message given by a young man who says how can people believe what authority figures told about drugs when the same authority figures imposed Jim Crowe laws?
 This question is almost like a koan since its answer has to be pondered.